SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Zigbee Security.md

 ### Zigbee 3.0

-This cause Zigbee 3.0 to be created.
+This caused Zigbee 3.0 to be created.
 The basic idea was to do everything to get customers away from the well known link key.

 They would leave a caveat for using ZigbeeAlliance09, but as a whole you wanted to use a new link key.
 Ideally customers would move to unique codes that was just for joining.

 Along with this, changing link keys became mandatory on devices.
 When a Zigbee 3.0 device joined a network, it would check that the network had the facility to issue new link keys and if so, request a new one.

 Finally a new idea was introduced, that of a single use joining install code.
-This was a which could be derived from a some other value, these keys would be unique for joining and then changed out.
+This was a code which could be derived from a some other value, these keys would be unique for joining and then changed out.
 They would be shared with the network in some out of band way, just as a computer, mobile device or web interface.
 The idea was that with these single use derived codes the joining process became much more secure.

 Looking at the below picture, you see the 3 old joining steps: Associating, Transport of the network Key and the device announce.